Troubleshooting Queries

 Format

 The query plan section of the output displays a tabular form of the translated query’s execution plan.
-It primarily shows how the data will be retrieved and, where appropriate, how it will be sorted for navigation and-or presentation purposes.
+It primarily shows how SQLite retrieves the data and, where appropriate, how it sorts results for navigation and presentation purposes.
 For more on SQLite’s Explain Query Plan — see: https://www.sqlite.org/eqp.html

 7|0|0| SCAN TABLE kv_default AS _doc (1)